 Day three’s most valuable race, if not the feature event, is the 2½-mile Grade 1 Ryanair Chase.
 Otherwise known as the Festival Trophy, this event has raised its profile gradually over the years to become one of the most important races on the National Hunt calendar.

-Having won the race in spectacular style for Willie Mullins and Rachael Blackmore in 2021, Cheveley Park’s Allaho is once again listed as a favourite for the upcoming renewal in 2022.
+Having won the race in spectacular style for Willie Mullins in both 2021 and 2022, Cheveley Park’s Allaho is once again listed as Ryanair Chase favourite for the upcoming renewal in 2023.

 |Ryanair Chase Runner||Winning Chance|